 ✓ Special aircraft manufacturer-approved chemical disinfectant is used on hard surfaces of the aircraft such as the arm rests, chair, table trays, galleys and toilets.

-✓ All headsets, pillows and blankets (used and unused) are removed after every flight
+✓ All headsets (used and unused) are removed after every flight

 ✓ On board disinfectant sprays, masks and hand sanitizers are available